 FXB 1250 – firstname.lastname@example.org

-Akshay Mathur is a PhD student in the Robotics Program at the University of Michigan, Ann Arbor.
+Akshay Mathur is a PhD candidate in the Robotics Program at the University of Michigan, Ann Arbor.
 He graduated from the University of Michigan in Dec, 2018 with Masters of Science in Engineering degree in Aerospace Engineering focusing on Flight Dynamics and Controls.
 He has a B.Tech Degree in Mechanical Engineering with a specialization in Automotive Engineering from VIT University, India.
 He previously worked for Ford Motor Company based in Chennai, India working on Body Exterior as a Product Development Engineer.